Neural processing unit: Datacenters

+The Google Tensor Processing Unit (TPU) v4 package (ASIC in center plus 4 HBM stacks) and printed circuit board (PCB) with 4 liquid-cooled packages; the board's front panel has 4 top-side PCIe connectors (2023).

-Accelerators are used in cloud computing servers, including tensor processing units (TPU) in Google Cloud Platform and Trainium and Inferentia chips in Amazon Web Services.
+Accelerators are used in cloud computing servers: e.g., TPUs for Google Cloud Platform, and Trainium and Inferentia chips for Amazon Web Services.
 Many vendor-specific terms exist for devices in this category, and it is an emerging technology without a dominant design.

-Since the late 2010s, graphics processing units designed by companies such as Nvidia and AMD often include AI-specific hardware in the form of dedicated functional units for low-precision matrix-multiplication operations.
+Since the late 2010s, GPUs designed by companies such as Nvidia and AMD often include AI-specific hardware in the form of dedicated functional units for low-precision matrix-multiplication operations.
 These GPUs are commonly used as AI accelerators, both for training and inference.

 Scientific computation

-Although NPUs are tailored for low-precision (e.g. FP16, INT8) matrix multiplication operations, they can be used to emulate higher-precision matrix multiplications in scientific computing.
-As modern GPU place a lot of focus on making the NPU part fast, using emulated FP64 (Ozaki scheme) on NPUs can potentially outperform native FP64: this has been demonstrated using FP16-emulated FP64 on NVIDIA TITAN RTX and using INT8-emulated FP64 on NVIDIA consumer GPUs and the A100 GPU.
-(Consumer GPUs are especially benefitted by this scheme as they have very small amounts of FP64 hardware capacity, showing 6× speedup.)
-Since CUDA Toolkit 13.0 Update 2, cuBLAS automatically uses INT8-emulated FP64 matrix multiplication of the equivalent precision if it's faster than native.
+Although NPUs are tailored for low-precision (e.g., FP16, INT8) matrix multiplication operations, they can be used to emulate higher-precision matrix multiplications in scientific computing.
+As modern GPUs place much focus on making the NPU part fast, using emulated FP64 (Ozaki scheme) on NPUs can potentially outperform native FP64.
+This has been demonstrated using FP16-emulated FP64 on NVidia Titan RTX and using INT8-emulated FP64 on NVIDIA consumer GPUs and the A100 GPU.
+Consumer GPUs especially benefited as they have limited FP64 hardware capacity, showing a 6× speedup.
+Since CUDA Toolkit 13.0 Update 2, cuBLAS automatically uses INT8-emulated FP64 matrix multiplication of the equivalent precision if it is faster than native.
 This is in addition to the FP16-emulated FP32 feature introduced in version 12.9.

 Programming

-Mobile NPU vendors typically provide their own application programming interface such as the Snapdragon Neural Processing Engine.
-An operating system or a higher-level library may provide a more generic interface such as TensorFlow Lite with LiteRT Next (Android) or CoreML (iOS, macOS).
+An operating system or a higher-level library may provide application programming interfaces such as TensorFlow with LiteRT Next (Android), CoreML (iOS, macOS) or DirectML (Windows).
+Formats such as ONNX are used to represent trained neural networks.

 Consumer CPU-integrated NPUs are accessible through vendor-specific APIs.
-AMD (Ryzen AI), Intel (OpenVINO), Apple silicon (CoreML) (Note: MLX builds atop the CPU and GPU parts, not the Apple Neural Engine (ANE) part of Apple Silicon chips.
-The relatively good performance is due to the use of a large, fast unified memory design.) each have their own APIs, which can be built upon by a higher-level library.
+AMD (Ryzen AI), Intel (OpenVINO), Apple silicon (CoreML), (Note: MLX builds atop the CPU and GPU parts, not the Apple Neural Engine (ANE) part of Apple Silicon chips.
+The relatively good performance is due to the use of a large, fast unified memory design.) and Qualcomm (SNPE) each have their own APIs, which can be built upon by a higher-level library.

-GPUs generally use existing GPGPU pipelines such as CUDA and OpenCL adapted for lower precisions.
+GPUs generally use existing GPGPU pipelines such as CUDA and OpenCL adapted for lower precisions and specialized matrix-multiplication operations.
+Vulkan is also being used.
 Custom-built systems such as the Google TPU use private interfaces.

+There are a large number of separate underlying acceleration APIs and compilers/runtimes in use in the AI field, causing a great increase in software development effort due to the many combinations involved.
+As of 2025, the open standard organization Khronos Group is pursuing standardization of AI-related interfaces to reduce the amount of work needed.
+Khronos is working on three separate fronts: expansion of data types and intrinsic operations in OpenCL and Vulkan, inclusion of compute graphs in SPIR-V, and a NNEF/SkriptND file format for describing a neural network.